 2. conducts diagnostic tests and surveys

-3. strives to introduce effective teaching methods
+3. strives to introduce effective methods training

 4. all answers are correct